psychopy/workshops/source/3days/day3/codingAnExperiment.rst

 *Exercise*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You can use the Coder "demos" to help find relevant code snippets.

 In code:

-1. Add instructions, participants must press a key to start.
+1. Store if the participant was correct or incorrect to the data file.
-2. Add some feedback text for response time.
+2. Add some feedback text to tell the participant if they were correct or incorrect.
-3. Make this feedback red if slow and green if fast.
+3. Make this feedback green/red for correct/incorrect responses.
+4. Add instructions to the start of the experiment.

 All done!
 -------------